-Hurricane season runs from June 1st through November 30th and whether you’ve lived in Florida your whole life or are new to the sunshine state, it can be nerve wrecking.
-ABC Action News meteorologist, Denis Phillips, has been forecasting the weather for over 30 years and has been through countless hurricanes and tropical storms.
+ABC Action News meteorologist, Denis Phillips, has been forecasting the weather for over 30 years and has been through numerous hurricanes and tropical storms.

-He recently talked to us about what to expect for this year, how you can prepare and ease your kids’ minds, and why his catchphrase, “Rule #7,” has become a household saying.
+He recently talked to us about what to expect for this year, how you can prepare and ease your kids’ minds, and why “Rule #7,” has become a household catchphrase.

 I think anybody who’s lived here for a long time knows that once we get a couple of days out, it’s almost impossible to get supplies.
 Hurricane season starts in early June, and that’s really when you should start putting together a plan.
 Whether it’s a gallon of water per person, per day, whether it’s LED lights, or whether it’s an extra charger for your phone.